 The two prior Public Trustees, Stan Ross and David Walker, established an outstanding record as Public Trustees.
-If confirmed, I would intend to build on the framework and precedents which they established for this position.

-I am committed to working together with the other trustees in ensuring the integrity and sound management of the trust funds, and in providing objective and reliable information about the financial condition of these programs to the Congress and to the American public.
+If confirmed, I would intend to build on the framework and precedents which they and in providing objective and reliable information about the financial condition of these programs to the Congress and to the American public.
 We have an important mission to build public confidence that commitments to this and future generations will be met.

+I am committed to working together with the other trustees in ensuring the integrity and sound management of the trust funds, any questions that you might have.

-I look forward to working with the members of this committee, if confirmed as a Public Trustee, and would be happy to answer any questions that you might have.
+I look forward to working with the members of this committee, if confirmed as a Public Trustee, and would be happy to answer